-Under the terms of the restricted share unit grants under the Plan, grantees of restricted share units will (i) vest in a pro-rata portion of unvested grants upon the grantee's termination of employment as a result of retirement, or (ii) vest immediately in unvested grants following the grantee's termination of employment as a result of death or disability.
-Shares of Company stock equal to the applicable portion of the restricted share units shall be issued to the grantee within 60 days following the grantee's retirement, death or disability, subject to applicable tax withholding and the values of these restricted share units as of December 31, 2016 are included in the tables on pages 63 through 65.
-Under the terms of the performance share unit grants under the Plan, grantees of performance share units will (i) eam a pro-rata portion of unvested grants upon the grantee's termination of employment as a result of retirement or earn immediately any unvested grants following the grantee's termination of employment as a result of retirement or earn immediately on the performance share units shall be issued to the grantee on the vesting date for such performance share units and the estimated values of these performance share units based on interim performance through December 31, 2016 are included in the tables on pages 63 through 65.
+Under the terms of the restricted stock unit grants under the Plan, grantees of restricted stock units will (i) vest in a pro-rata portion of unvested grants upon the grantee's termination of employment as a result of retirement, or (ii) vest immediately in unvested grants following the grantee's termination of employment as a result of death or disability.
+Shares of Company stock equal to the applicable portion of the restricted stock units shall be issued to the grantee within 60 days following the grantee's retirement, death or disability, subject to applicable tax withholding and the values of these restricted stock units as of December 31, 2017 are included in the tables on pages 60 through 62.

+Under the terms of the performance share unit grants under the Plan, grantees of performance share units will (i) earn a pro-rata portion of unvested grants upon the grantee's termination of employment as a result of retirement or earn immediately any unvested grants following the grantee's termination of employment as a result of death or disability.
+Shares of Company stock equal to the applicable portion of the performance share units shall be issued to the grantee on the vesting date for such performance share units and the estimated values of these performance share units based on interim performance through December 31, 2017 are included in the tables on pages 60 through 62.
 For purposes of the performance share units tied to the performance goal of cumulative earnings before taxes, the Company's actual performance is measured against a pro rata portion of the performance goal as of year-end.
-Actual performance results for the full performance period may be substantially different from the amounts presented in the tables on pages 63 through 65.
+Actual performance results for the full performance period may be substantially different from the amounts presented in the tables on pages 60 through 62.